mickeytheq/ZoopDocs/docs/automaticnumbering/AutomaticNumbering.md

         - Mystic
         - Survivor
         - Neutral
+- Specialist cards
+    - Specialist cards have a Neutral card class and are sorted after regular Neutral cards
 - Player card level
     - Lower levels first
 - Player card type
     - Asset, then Event, then Skill
-- Encounter Set number
-    - The numbering of the encounter set, e.g. 1-3 is before 4-5 which is before 6
 - Filename of the card in alphabetical order

 ## Ordering tweaks

+The following overrides replace the above logic

-If you use the [InvestigatorSignatureFor](../shared/instructions/Instructions.md#instruction--link-signatures-to-investigator) instruction to link signatures to their investigator, Zoop will order the linked signatures immediately after the investigator card, overriding the rules above.
+- If you use the [InvestigatorSignatureFor](../shared/instructions/Instructions.md#instruction--link-signatures-to-investigator) instruction to link signatures to their investigator, Zoop will order the linked signatures immediately after the investigator card
+- A card bonded to another card, e.g. Bloodlust to The Hungering Blade, the Bloodlusts are ordered immediately after The Hunger Blade

 ## Encounter set numbering